Anytime is the ideal time to get out and enjoy one of many fabulous New Zealand road trips.

 We live in paradise, yet too many of us never explore our own country.
 Our impressive, endless scenery, fascinating history, and cultural opportunities are waiting for us.
 Let go of whatever is stopping you, and check out this list of fabulous South Island and North Island New Zealand road trip options.

-Whether you chose one of the New Zealand itinerary suggestions below, or just a segment of it, you are pretty well guaranteed to discover something new and amazing.
+Whether you chose one of the New Zealand road trip itinerary suggestions below or just a segment of it, you are pretty well guaranteed to discover something new and amazing.

-We think New Zealand road trips are the best way to explore our country.
+We think road trips in New Zealand are the best way to explore our country.
 While our cities are amazing, so much of the magic is discovered off the beaten path.

 We like to take it slow.
 By allocating no more than a couple of hundred kilometres of driving in a day, we have time for lots of stopping.
-Be it a scenic view, a hike, an interesting cafe, or chance to dip our toes in the sea, there is always something exciting to find when we keep our New Zealand road trips itineraries flexible.
+Be it a scenic view, a hike, an interesting cafe, or a chance to dip our toes in the sea, there is always something exciting to find in our flexible New Zealand road trip itinerary articles.

-Where to go on your NZ road trip
+Where to go on your New Zealand road trip

 Extra things to bring on any NZ road trip

-A few things to keep in your car to make your New Zealand road trip even better:
+A few things to keep in your car to make road trips in New Zealand even better: